claabs/LiveSplit.Scripts/Readme.md

 1. Set "Memory Scan Options" to `DuniaDemo_clang_64_dx11.dll`
 1. Load into a file and scan for a **4 Byte** value of `1`
 1. Once the game loads, refine the search with a value of `0`
+1. Refine the search by loading into the Blume Tower spiderbot mission after Operation Westminster
 1. Add the address to the ASL script
 1. Repeat for DX12.